tripeersyou/francisoliverdev/_posts/2021-03-12-grammys-2021-predictions-for-pop-and-major-categories.md

 1. **everything i wanted by Billie Eilish — Predicted Winner**
 2. cardigan by Taylor Swift
-3. Watermelon Sugar by Harry Styles
+3. _Watermelon Sugar by Harry Styles — Actual Winner_
 4. Don't Start Now by Dua Lipa
 5. Say So by Doja Cat
 6. Yummy by Justin Bieber